010049nn/EZ_pair_graph/README.md

 If you use EZ-Pair Graph in your research, please cite:

-> Ezoe, A., Seki, M. and Mochida, K. EZ-Pair Graph: A scalable unified-axis visualization for summarizing large-scale paired data. *Bioinformatics Advances* (2026).
+> Ezoe, A., Seki, M. and Mochida, K. EZ-Pair Graph: A scalable unified-axis visualization method for summarizing large-scale paired data. *Bioinformatics Advances* (2026). (submitted)

 ## License